We don’t support this browser anymore.

 Our biggest bugbear is the balance sheet, which is carrying too much debt.
 Net debt was sitting at around 3.4 times cash profit (EBITDA) at year-end, a long way from the company's target of 2.0 times.
 That means shareholder returns are likely to take a back seat until debt gets brought down to more palatable levels.

 AB InBev's enviable portfolio of brands and huge global footprint means it's got a finger in just about every pie.
-Long-term growth prospects shouldn't be dismissed, but in the near term, the declining volume trajectory is cause for concern.
+The outlook appears to be improving and long-term growth prospects shouldn't be dismissed.
+But in the near term, volume growth is unlikely to shoot the lights out.
 To some extent, that's outside of the group's control and relies on economic conditions improving.
 For now, we prefer other names in the beverages sector.

 Environmental, social and governance (ESG) risk